ArticleMarch 3, 2026

 Step 3: First Review (Day 1, Same Day)

-• Review flashcards immediately after learning
+• Review flashcards immediately

 • Mark difficult cards as "hard"